pbierkortte/orbeat-time/README.md

 - 8-day week structure following the Roman nundinal market cycle
 - Fixed Eastern timezone Dawn adjustment for natural day boundaries
 - The precision is ~21 seconds roughly in the scale of seconds
-- Used 365.2425 days per year, which is the Gregorian calendar standard
+- Used 365.24219 days per year, which is the tropical year standard
 - Reversal and truncation to 8 characters for cryptic output

 ## Format